-Pre-order a click and collect food shop at the destination
+Pre-order a click-and-collect food shop at the destination

 This is a great tip to save space in the car, and also avoid the hassle of having to do a food shop before you leave if you are self-catering.
-Find out where the nearest supermarkets are to your destination or en-route and pre-order your shopping using click and collect.
+Find out where the nearest supermarkets are to your destination or en route and pre-order your shopping using click and collect.
 Simply collect it before arriving at your final destination or pick it up after you’ve unpacked everything at your holiday home.

 Pack one set of toiletries or none at all

 Instead of taking each family member’s toiletries, just take one shower gel, one shampoo, etc, that you can all share.
 If you are staying in a hotel then check to see if they provide miniature toiletries in the bathroom and you may be able to avoid packing any of your own altogether.
 To be really minimal then take an all-in-one solution.
-I tend to just use a natural shower gel that we use as shampoo too.
-The brand Dr Bronner’s makes some amazing all-in-one castile soaps that can be used as mouthwash, toothpaste, hand wash, shower gel, shampoo and even washing up liquid!
+I tend to just use a natural shower gel that we use as a shampoo too.
+The brand Dr Bronner’s makes some amazing all-in-one castile soaps that can be used as a mouthwash, toothpaste, hand wash, shower gel, shampoo and even washing up liquid!